matheusIACreator/matheusIACreator/README.md

 ## 🚀 About Me

-I’m Matheus, a Junior AI / ML Engineer focused on building production-ready LLM applications and end-to-end AI systems.
+I'm Matheus, a Junior AI / ML Engineer focused on building production-ready LLM applications and end-to-end AI systems.

 I come from a full-stack background (Next.js, React, TypeScript), which lets me turn models into real products — not just notebooks.

-I’ve built projects around RAG systems, LLM-powered chatbots, AI-driven TTS, and time-series forecasting, using tools like PyTorch, LangChain, ChromaDB, and FastAPI.
+I've built projects around RAG systems, LLM-powered chatbots, AI-driven TTS, and time-series forecasting, using tools like PyTorch, LangChain, ChromaDB, and FastAPI.

-I’m currently seeking opportunities where I can ship AI features, learn fast, and work on real-world ML systems.
+I'm currently seeking opportunities where I can ship AI features, learn fast, and work on real-world ML systems.

 ---